 I love writing.
 Teaching writing is a different story.
 But, I am slowly evolving from a wanting-to-control-everything writing teacher to a let-them-write-and-guide-them teacher.
 Letting them write is the key.
 And I struggle with keeping my mini-lessons mini.
 I talk way too much.
 It’s something I am working on.

 So let’s cut to the chase.
 How do you start your writing lessons at the beginning of the year?
-Sticking with my goal, a little guidance and a lot of release of control.
+Sticking with my goal, a little guidance, and a lot of gradual release of control.

-This is the truth for the most part.
-Yes, I know some authors are given assignments or topics.
-But great authors write what they have experienced, are passionate about or just what they feel like getting down on paper that day.
+One of the biggest hurdles in teaching writing is generating ideas.
+Providing the tools and strategies for supporting your students in developing a slew of ideas for writing will be the first step in building a strong writing block.
+Great authors write what they have experienced, are passionate about, or just what they feel like getting down on paper that day.
 So let your students do that too….and as much as possible.

 I teach this lesson after about a week of school so by this time we have read a bunch of books.
 I pull a few books (4-5) to review and we discuss 1.
 How did the author come up with the idea to write this?
 2. How can we be inspired by this book?

 This helps students generate some ideas so no one says “I don’t know what to write about.”
 But, they absolutely do not need to use one of the ideas we discuss.
 Again, they can write about anything they want.
 Then I send them off to write for as long as they can.
 I bounce around the room and check in with each student.
 I simply ask “What are you writing about?” or “What do you plan to write about?”